IBMDeveloperUK/Secure-Cloud/backend/README.md

 an exposed RESTful API (JSON payload expected), and translates into calls to a backend Mongo DB instance.

-For a cloud-based Mongo instance to use, try an [IBM Cloud Hyper Protect DBaaS Mongo](https://cloud.ibm.com/catalog/services/hyper-protect-dbaas-for-mongodb) instance.
+For a cloud-based Mongo instance to use, we will be using a [IBM Cloud Hyper Protect DBaaS Mongo](https://cloud.ibm.com/catalog/services/hyper-protect-dbaas-for-mongodb) instance.

+To create your instance perform the following steps:

+1. From the [IBM Cloud Catalog](https://cloud.ibm.com/catalog), search for *Hyper Protect DBaaS*.

 ## Modify the Application Before Running